momentumXbyLakshya/.github/profile/README.md

 ### Habit Tracking with Gamification

 - When a user completes a task for a habit, if it's a positive habit, the user is rewarded with points, if it's a negative habit, the user's health is reduced.
 Once, the points of the user reach 100, the level of the user is increased and the health is redeemed to 100.

+## Repositories

+The project is divided into two repositories:

+- <a href="https://github.com/momentumXbyLakshya/react-client">react-client</a>: Frontend of the web application written in React.js
+- <a href="https://github.com/momentumXbyLakshya/react-client">express-server</a>: Backend built using Express.js framework